top of page

 Know before you go

 • This is a very popular hike.
-Both Mount Sanitas and the Flatirons see a ton of traffic because of their proximity to Boulder.
-Consider going during the week or early in the day to avoid crowds.
+Both Mount Sanitas and the nearby Flatirons get tons of foot traffic, especially because they’re so close to Boulder.
+Try going midweek or early in the morning to avoid the crowds.

 Which route should I choose?

-Outside of the distance, elevation gain, and dog friendliness of each route, the following are things to consider:
+Beyond distance, gain, and dog policy, here are a few other things to consider:

-• Sanitas Ridge to Sanitas Valley Loop is the "classic route."
-This will allow you to do the steeper section of trail going up and have a more gradual route down.
+• Sanitas Ridge to Valley Loop is the classic route.
+It lets you do the steeper section uphill and take a more mellow trail back down.

 Sanitas Ridge